b-p98/Maze-Solver/README.md

 *see video for demo*
 - robot searches entire maze for mines, represented by pieces of paper
 - robot never returns to mine it has found
-- robot backtracks to where it began in the maze
+- robot backtracks to where it began in the maze after all mines found